ashutoshDhopte/trading_platform_backend/README.md

     This will start a PostgreSQL server on `localhost:5432`.

 3.  **Run Database Schema Setup**
-    Connect to the running PostgreSQL instance using a database tool (like DBeaver, pgAdmin, or `psql`) and run the SQL script found at `/postgres/create.sql` to set up the necessary tables and initial data.
+    Connect to the running PostgreSQL instance using a database tool (like DBeaver or `psql`) and run the SQL script found at `/postgres/create.sql` to set up the necessary tables and initial data.

 4.  **Configure Environment Variables**
-    The application uses environment variables for configuration.
     Create a `.env` file in the project's root directory.
-You can generate a strong JWT secret by running `openssl rand -base64 32` in your terminal.
+You will need API keys from [Finnhub.io](https://finnhub.io/) and a self-generated JWT secret (`openssl rand -base64 32`).

     ```env
     # .env file